 One of the most difficult decisions in your life is to put your loved one in a nursing home or a residential home.
+It is crucial to thoroughly research and compare different options available for long term care in Seattle, WA.
 It might be a big emotional time in your life, but if you have the right plan, advice, and needed information, you will find it less stressful and much easier.
 In this article, we will answer some of your questions about putting an elderly family member in a nursing home or a care home, and you will find out the main differences between these two assisted living facilities.

 You may also ask yourself when is the right time to put an elderly in a nursing home, so we will give you some advice and all the needed information before making this important decision.